Food resilience

 3) greater use of local food products

-4) increased awareness of sustainanble lifestyle
+4) increased awareness of a sustainable lifestyle

-combats lonliness : improves mental health
+combats loneliness: improves mental health

-reduce food waist and promote healthy lifestyle
+reduce food waste, and promote a healthy lifestyle

 social impact

-Lonliness - Social food activities
+Loneliness - Social food activities

-Food - Insecurity - Ocal Food Networks
+Food - Insecurity - Local Food Networks

-Climate change - shorther supply chains
+Climate change - shorter supply chains

 Sociial Fragmentation - Community Collaboration